siddanda/DarkModels/README.txt

 UNCONVERGED GALAXIES

 For each of the MCMC runs, there were a small number of galaxies that did not pass our test for autocorrelation.
 These galaxies should be regarded as exceptions and be treated with extra care in any analysis.
 These galaxies are tabulated below:

 Abundance Matching Prior
 --------
-DC14 Unconverged Galaxies -
+DC14 Unconverged Galaxies - (None)
-NFW Unconverged Galaxies -
+NFW Unconverged Galaxies - NGC6015
-SIDM Unconverged Galaxies -
+SIDM Unconverged Galaxies - NGC0247

 Benchmark Analysis
 --------
-DC14 Unconverged Galaxies -
+DC14 Unconverged Galaxies - (None)
-NFW Unconverged Galaxies -
+NFW Unconverged Galaxies - NGC6015
-SIDM Unconverged Galaxies -
+SIDM Unconverged Galaxies - NGC0247

 Mass-to-Light Ratio Prior
 --------
-DC14 Unconverged Galaxies -
+DC14 Unconverged Galaxies - NGC3917, UGC08286
-NFW Unconverged Galaxies -
+NFW Unconverged Galaxies - NGC6015
-SIDM Unconverged Galaxies -
+SIDM Unconverged Galaxies - NGC0289, NGC3521, NGC6674, NGC7841, UGC11914

 ----------------